 The City Of Las Vegas Recognizes Delirious Comedy Club Day At Downtown Grand Hotel & Casino

-Delirious Comedy Club shows run every Thursday through Sunday with showtimes at 8 p.m. and 10 p.m.
+Featuring comedians Don Barnhart, Guy Fessenden, Noelle Raiman, Ron Coleman and comedy magician Chad Chesmark.

-Dec.
-2 is officially Delirious Comedy Club Day in Las Vegas.
-Located inside the Downtown Grand Hotel & Casino, Delirious Comedy Club celebrates their 500th show on Dec.
-2 at 8 p.m. featuring comedians Don Barnhart, Guy Fessenden, Noelle Raiman, Ron Coleman and comedy magician Chad Chesmark, along with special guests and surprises.
+December 2 is officially Delirious Comedy Club Day in Las Vegas.
+Located inside Downtown Grand Hotel & Casino, Delirious Comedy Club celebrates their 500th show on Dec.
+2 at 8 p.m., featuring comedians Don Barnhart, Guy Fessenden, Noelle Raiman, Ron Coleman and comedy magician Chad Chesmark, along with special guests and surprises.
 For more information and to purchase tickets, visit DeliriousComedyClub.com.

 To thank fans of the show, Delirious Comedy Club is offering local Las Vegas residents 50% off admission with the code "LOCAL" when checking out online or at the box office.